-To do this they may be eligible for additional support through DWP Access to Work funding, which provides support with everyday employment difficulties that are not directly associated with the apprenticeship programme, or the ESFA Additional Learning Support (ALS), which is available to fund apprentices who require extra support to meet the learning goals of their apprenticeship.
+To do this they may be eligible for additional support through DWP Access to Work funding, which provides support with everyday employment difficulties that are not directly associated with the apprenticeship programme, or the DFE funding rules will indicate what is available to fund apprentices who require extra support to meet the learning goals of their apprenticeship.

 In many cases reasonable adjustments will be put in place and funded by the EPAO, as they are classified as an eligible cost that should be reflected in the price negotiated between the employer and the EPAO.
-The EPAO guidance setting out the conditions for registration explains this in more detail.

 In some circumstances, there may be some substantial additional costs associated with providing reasonable adjustments during the end-point assessment process.
 These should be agreed between the employer, training provider, apprentice and EPAO in advance to ensure that they are appropriate and proportionate.
-These may be funded through ALS if they meet the criteria of additional support that enables the apprentice to demonstrate how the apprentice meets the occupational competency requirements.
+These may be funded through DfE Learning support funding subject to the apprentice meeting eligibility criteria.

-The funding should be claimed by the training provider through the ILR using the standard ALS process and must be evidenced in the same way and to the same standard.
+The funding can be claimed via the ILR, it is the responsibility of the Provider to confirm eligibility and to have valid and appropriate evidence.
 These records must be kept for audit purposes.
-Funding found to be claimed for unnecessary or inadequately evidenced support may potentially need to be repaid to the ESFA.
+Funding found to be claimed for unnecessary or inadequately evidenced support may potentially need to be repaid to the DfE